sara-nl/BeeHub/INSTALL.md

 * simpleSAMLphp; see http://simplesamlphp.org/
 * Composer.phar; a dependency manager for PHP, see https://getcomposer.org
 * Litmus webDAV test suite (compiled with ssl support); see http://www.webdav.org/neon/litmus/

+### Requirements by dependencies:

+At the moment of writing, js-webdav-lib requires the following:

+* java
+* unzip

+One or more dependencies installed by Composer also require PHP extensions.
+At the moment of writing, most noticeable:

+* dom
+* xsl

 ### e.g.: In Ubuntu 12.04